craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Done (reverse order)

+0. Add `andDistributeDivide` into `andSymbolTypeIntoSymtabConstraintV2`, and add a new member `involvedSymbols?: Set<Symbol>` to `ConstraintItem`, which is inherited by new dependent `ConstraintItem`.
+That solves the problem of symbols being simplified out by `andDistributeDivide` - `calcCoverPerSymbol` will use `involvedSymbols` so that none are left out.
+With a couple of fixes, now working.
+Passes both V1 and V2.
+V1 not necessary now because V2 also uses the simplifying power of `andDistributeDivide`.
+(The downside is not being able to match should-be-reverted-to-pre-branch joins by object compare.)

 0. (+) With `useConstraintsV2()` returning true, `andSymbolTypeIntoSymtabConstraintV2` replaces `andSymbolTypeIntoSymtabConstraintV1`, and `evalCoverPerSymbol` more or less replaces `andDistributeDivide`.
 No need to maintain the cover of `const` variables in `symtab` as an invariant.
 Instead, compute the covers directly from the unmodified constraint via `evalCoverPerSymbol`. (+) symbol.flags & EnumMember are treated as a LiteralType, symbols elided. (+) symbol.flags & (ConstEnum|RegularEnum) are not aded to symbol table or constraints. (+) By having no overlap of Constraints and symtab symbols, proper garbage collection when branches are trimmed (c.f. `setOfKeysToDeleteFromCurrentBranchesMap`) is enabled.